Algerian Mchewek

 - Preheat the oven to 170C degrees.

-- Roll small balls of 70 grams and proceed the same way for the rest of the paste.
+- Roll small balls of 35 grams and proceed the same way for the rest of the paste.

 - Dip each ball into the egg white than into the almond flakes.

-- Proceed the same for all the almond paste balls.
+- Proceed the same for the rest.

 - Put them on the baking tray.